-In order to have a perfectly stable bow when you want to, and a bow able to execute saltellato, spicatto, flying staccato, or even jeté when you need to, the stick has to be in perfect form.
+To have a perfectly stable bow when you want to, and a bow able to execute saltellato, spiccato, flying staccato, or even jeté when you need to, the stick has to be in perfect form.

 - The camber of the bow has to be good (PICTURE).
 If you have tightened your bow too much for the last couple of years, the camber can fade out and the bow becomes flatter.
 That is not what you want.
 Only the bow-maker can correct that by carefully heating up the stick and slowly apply force to the stick to recreate the camber back.
 Your bow will get back in top form and you won’t recognize your saltellato after that.
 You understand now why loosening your bow correctly is of great importance.

 - The bow has to be straight or it won’t be stable.
 If the hair of the bow has been kept too much after being worn out, chances are there is an imbalance between each size of the bow hair depending on the hairs left.
 After months, the bow is not straight anymore.
 Your bow-maker will correct that and give you back a straight bow.
 Even better: if you play (like many violinists) with your bow slightly leaned towards the fingerboard, then again there is a lateral force applied to the bow.
 Your bow-maker, as a great professional, will anticipate that and slightly curve the bow the other direction to compensate for that.

 Now that the bow is straight and its camber corrected if needed, a new bow hair will help keep it in good condition.